pet insurance logo outlineCare

 Raw vs Cooked Zucchini for dogs

-Dogs can eat it raw or cooked, but cooked Zucchini will be easier to chew.
+Dogs can eat raw zucchini or cooked, but cooking zucchini makes it easier to chew.

-Like humans, dogs can eat zucchini raw or cooked- it doesn’t matter.
-Dogs may prefer cool cooked zucchini, as this has a higher sugar content and tastes sweeter.
-Most dogs will happily snack on a slice of raw zucchini, though, and they are far more nutritious than junk food like graham crackers!
+Like humans, dogs can eat raw zucchini or cooked– it doesn’t matter.
+Dogs may prefer cool-cooked summer squash, as this has a higher sugar content and tastes sweeter.
+Most dogs will happily snack on a slice of raw zucchini, though, and they are far more nutritious than junk food like graham crackers.

-If you do cook zucchini for your dog, baking it without oil is often the best method to prepare it.
+If you plan on cooking zucchini for your dog, baking it without oil is often the best preparation method.
 Be careful that you don’t cook it alongside other things that we humans eat.
-Garlic and oils are both commonly cooked with zucchini and both can cause problems for your dogs.
+Garlic and oils are both commonly cooked with zucchini, and both can cause problems for your dogs.

 Frequently Asked Questions

-Still have some questions when it comes to your dog and Zucchini?
-Still aren’t sure what’s best for your pup?
-Below are some additional commonly asked questions that many dog owners have before feeding their pup this antioxidant dense vegetable.
+Do you still have some questions when it comes to dogs eating zucchini?
+Below are some additional commonly asked questions that many dog owners have before feeding their pup this antioxidant-dense vegetable.

-Dogs can eat zucchini skin, just as they can eat the rest of the zucchini fruit.
+Dogs can eat zucchini skin, just as they can eat the rest of the summer squash flesh.
 In fact, like many other vegetables, the skin contains most of the vitamins and minerals- especially in comparison to the flesh, which can be quite watery.
-Do bear in mind, though, that the skin can be a little sharp, hard or crunchy, and some dogs may not like this.
-The skin is edible though, unlike other fruits.
+Do bear in mind, though, that the skin can be a little sharp, hard, or crunchy, and some dogs may not like this.
+The skin is edible, though, unlike other fruits such as pineapple.

-While many varieties of zucchini have been bred to have as few seeds as possible, your dog may well eat one or two whilst they are chowing down on zucchini.
-Luckily, there are no known side effects for dogs eating zucchini; unlike many other seeds they don’t contain cyanide or other dangerous chemicals.
+While many varieties of zucchini have been bred to have as few seeds as possible, your dog may well eat one or two whille they are chowing down on zucchini.
+Luckily, there are no known side effects for dogs eating zucchini seeds.
+Unlike many other seeds, they don’t contain cyanide or other dangerous chemicals.

 There are not known to be any breeds of dogs that shouldn’t eat zucchini.
 There are also no known problems with gender.
 It’s not a good idea to feed a puppy zucchini (apart from a tiny taste) until they are older than six months, as they need extremely carefully balanced nutrition while they are growing.